activepieces/activepieces/README.md

 ## Get started for free

-**Activepieces is still a prototype, an offical release coming soon**
+**Activepieces is still a prototype, an offical release is coming soon**

 Clone Activepieces to your machine and run it with 1 command